htcondor/htcondor/docs/man-pages/condor_userlog.rst

  Job
     The cluster/process id of the HTCondor job.
  Host
     The host where the job ran.
-By default, the host’s IP address is displayed.
+By default, the host's IP address is displayed.
 If **-hostname** is specified, the host name will be displayed instead.
  Start Time